-After a student is admitted and takes the placement test, he/she will receive an invitation to GGC SMART (Student Mentoring, Advising, Registration, and Testing).
-At SMART the student will learn more about the College, will speak with an EAP faculty member to determine what classes are needed, and will register.
+After a student is admitted and takes the placement test, he/she will receive an invitation to GGC's Bear Essentials Orientation.
+At Bear Essentials the student will learn more about the College, will speak with an EAP faculty member to determine what classes are needed, and will register.